remake/remake-cli/site-src/attach-data-to-elements.md

 Remake.callSaveFunction({targetElement: document.body});
 ```

-### Only a few attributes to learn!
+### Remake's Custom Data Attributes

-All of the work in this Remake app is done by 8 powerful custom attributes.
+All of the work Remake allows us to do — creating a complete Kanban app from scratch in record time — is done by only 8 custom attributes (used a total of 22 times).

-Here's a list of all the attributes and what they do:
+**Learning what the following custom attributes do is the single most important thing you can do to learn Remake.**

 * **data-o-type**
   * This can mark an element as representating either an `"object"` or a `"list"`.